Legendrian knots and constructible sheaves: Braids

-The above formulation is more geometric than that of Khovanov and Rozansky, but it is not at all clear how to compute it.
-Thus we outline the passage from the above definition of $\mathbb{W}^{ij}_k$ to the construction of Khovanov and Rozansky, or rather Khovanov's later variant in terms of Soergel bimodules.
-This is in \cite[\S 6.3]{WW-HOMFLY} using \cite{WW-Hochschild}.
+A proof of this statement is given in \cite[\S 6.3]{WW-HOMFLY}, using \cite{WW-Hochschild}.
 Here we give an expanded treatment, specialized to the case of the usual (uncolored) HOMFLY homology, for the purpose of spelling things out in enough detail to explicitly match gradings.
 The basic calculation is the following:

 \begin{proposition} The pullback and Gysin pushforward for the inclusion $G_1 \to \overline{G_{s_i}}$ induce:

 where in each case $\bQ_{\overline{G_{s_i}}}$ is the degree zero term of the chromatographic complex. \end{proposition} \begin{proof} In the category of (appropriately shifted) perverse sheaves, there are exact sequences